jturgeon88/challenge/README.md

 that will navigate to the front page of Moove-it.com.
 Best of all, it will automatically open a new browser tab for you so you can keep working in the app.

+### Timer Refresh

+This feature allows users to start a timer, refresh their page and continue timing as if nothing happened.
+This feature ensures that all attributes of the in progress timer (description, billing status, etc.) are preserved through the refresh process.
+It also ensures that the user can continue to modify the attributes after the refresh and all changes will be saved to the final entry upon stopping the timer.